 Fat Charlie was made available in many forms of merchandise.

-In 2002, the Thame restaurant had the font on its logo changed to use a more friendly, cursive font.
+In 2002, the Thame restaurant had the typeface on its logo changed to use a more friendly, cursive font, created by Keanebrands.
 The new branding wasn't rolled out until 2011, where the Wonderfully British refurbishment included a cursive font.
 The buildings were painted bright red as part of this.
-The website was updated with each styling.
+The website was updated as the styling changed.

 Buildings initially had a flat roof with large windows.
-They then moved towards a pitched roof, with red-brick walls, and finally grey-pan tiled roof with lightly-coloured bricks.
-Many more were changed to suit the local environment.
+They then moved towards a pitched roof (with fake roofs being retrospectively added), with red-brick walls, and finally a grey-pan tiled roof with lightly-coloured bricks.
 During the blue phase, buildings were painted almost entirely blue.
 Most of these were changed back.

 One signature feature of a Little Chef was the tall, thin lighting columns in the car parks, dubbed 'mini milks' after the ice cream.
-In many places these have lasted longer than the restaurant.
+These still survive in many places across the country.

-Little Chef started with one restaurant and quickly grew by opening new branches and taking over rival firms.
-Once it hit its peak, it suffered at the brutal end of retail, as it was tossed between disinterested owners who were determined to make as much from it while putting as little in to it as possible.
+Once it hit its peak, Little Chef suffered the brutal end of retail, as it was tossed between uninterested owners who were determined to make as much from it while putting as little in to it as possible.

 The chain has been owned by two major motorway operators.
-As consumer demand began to change, these companies started worrying about their own catering and left Little Chef to weather the storm on its own.
-As it entered terminal decline, several well-intentioned efforts to save Little Chef weren't enough to prevent the number of branches falling in great chunks, until there were none left at all.
+As consumers' demand began to change, those companies prioritised their own catering, leaving Little Chef to weather the storm on its own where it struggled to adapt to the new world of coffee, salads and takeaways.
+As it entered terminal decline, the biggest challenges were managing costs, and dealing with increasingly disappointed suppliers.
+Several well-intentioned efforts to save Little Chef weren't enough to prevent the number of branches falling in great chunks until there were none left at all.

-Restaurants have gone on to become coffee shops, fast food joints, independent diners and the occasional adult shop, but the majority seem destined to lie empty.
+Restaurants have gone on to become coffee shops, fast food joints, independent diners, and the occasional adult shop; but some will be cleared to make way for new developments.

 Advertising and Merchandise